Photograph (Ed Sheeran song): Live performances and usage in media

 "Photograph" was performed on television prior to its commercial release.
 On 13 December 2014, Sheeran appeared on The X Factor UK, where he gave his first televised performance of the song.
 This performance contributed to the song's first ascent inside the top 40 on the UK Singles Chart.
 Sheeran also performed the song for various US television shows such as on Good Morning America, The Tonight Show Starring Jimmy Fallon, and Undateable, at Canada's Much Music Video Awards, and at the 2015 Global Citizen Festival.
 The song was part of the setlist in Sheeran's x Tour; the concert tour ran from 2014 to 2015.

-In other usages, English singer Foxes covered the song for the BBC Radio 1 Live Lounge.
-The song was used, free of charge, in a video campaign that was launched on 2 March 2015.
-According to Same Dimmer of the Coventry Telegraph, the video "[highlighted] the issue of child sexual exploitation" in Warwickshire, a non-metropolitan county in England.
-The song is also used in the trailer and soundtrack for the movie Me Before You.
-CBS Sports used the song as a backing track for a photo montage of its NFL production crew following its Thanksgiving Day presentation in 2016.
-It is also used as the background music for the LG G5 commercial, with Jessica Chastain, Sienna Miller, Helen Hunt and Jennifer Garner.
+English singer Foxes covered the song for the BBC Radio 1 Live Lounge.

 Other recordings

 The song was recorded by Jordan Feliz, for his debut studio album, Beloved, released by Centricity Music.
 A critic says the acoustic rendition shows, "his falsetto shining", while another writes it is an "incredible" cover song, on a track meant to convey the temporal nature with which worldly mortal relationships have compared to one with God's son Jesus Christ.
 Jessica Mauboy covered the song on her 2016 album, The Secret Daughter: Songs from the Original TV Series.

 In 2021, The Portraits (an alt-folk duo, Jeremy and Lorraine Millington, previously known for a 2020 cover of "Together in Electric Dreams" with their daughter, which they said was similar to the 2021 John Lewis advert song) released a cover of "Photograph" with their 15-year-old daughter, Ciara Mill, on lead vocals again and a Somerset choir called the Skylarks backing them, alongside The Somerset County orchestra.
 Picked as one of the Official Charts Company's Christmas No 1 Contenders, the record has been recorded as a charity release for Cruse Bereavement Support and Mental Health Ireland and comes with a video which features 300 photos of people who lost their lives during the Covid pandemic.

 It was performed by Trace Adkins and Iñigo Pascual on the second episode of the country music drama series Monarch.